tomit4/notes/artix_backup.md

 ## If all went well...

-If all went well, you'll boot into a standard arch install, but with no Videos (too large, pick the ones you want from your backup).
+If all went well, you'll boot into a standard arch install, but with no Videos, Games, Music, books, Pictures, Downloads (too large, pick the ones you want from your backup).